SS Silesia (1869): History

 She began her maiden voyage from Hamburg to Le Havre and New York on 23 June 1869.
-On 5 January 1872, she ran aground at Dartmouth, Nova Scotia, Dominion of Canada whilst on a voyage from New York to Hamburg.
+On 5 January 1872, she ran aground at Dartmouth, Nova Scotia, Canada whilst on a voyage from New York to Hamburg.
 She was refloated.
 Silesia ran aground in the Elbe downstream of Blankenese on 24 April 1874 whilst on a voyage from New York to Hamburg.
 She had been refloated by 29 April and taken in to Hamburg.
 Her last voyage on this route began on 24 February 1875.
 After this she was fitted with a compound engine and supposedly began sailing the route from Hamburg to the West Indies, though passenger manifests continue to show her bringing immigrants to New York for many more years.
 On 17 February 1880, Silesia ran aground at Finkenwerder whilst on a voyage from Hamburg to New York.
 On 12 November that year she collided with and sank the Guernsey schooner Squale in the English Channel 12 nmi south of Beachy Head, Sussex.